maveniverse/site-001/content/en/blog/cstamas/2025/03/never-say-never.md

 but "quick build" is advised.
 In "big change" cases (compare Maven [maven-3.9.x](https://github.com/apache/maven/tree/maven-3.9.x) and
 [master](https://github.com/apache/maven/tree/master) branches!), a full `git` cleanup and "quick build" is advised.

-If you are lucky and you are able to use split local repository, you can find more tips under ["Use Cases"](https://maven.apache.org/resolver/local-repository.html#Use_Cases).
+If you are lucky, and you are able to use split local repository, you can find more tips under ["Use Cases"](https://maven.apache.org/resolver/local-repository.html#Use_Cases).

----
+### Warm up with your project

 Doing these "routines" should not take longer than having your first cup of coffee, while just like coffee does for you, it "warms up" Maven environment for real work.
 Of course, nothing is black or white: the mentioned projects like Camel